pallas0/pallas0/README.md

 ### Hi there! 😄
 Welcome to my github!
 I'm a software engineer, fantasy book enthusiast, video game nerd, and practicing Buddhist -- aiming to bring a creative approach to a technical field.

-I'm currently working on a implementing live game play in one of my projects, and mastering the harder problems on leetcode.

 <!--
 **pallas0/pallas0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.